This post may contain affiliate links at no additional cost to you.

 I completed my first ever AirBnB podcast recording at Rental Income Podcasts and that will be published in 2 weeks.
 Thank you Ms. FAF, my darling sista, for the hook-up as always!
 If you’re a real estate investor, it’s a good quality podcast to add to your listening list.

-Oh and somehow, I will be set for another podcast with His and Her Money in a few weeks.
+Oh and somehow, I will be set for another podcast in a few weeks.
 Totally not sure how or why BUT I’M NOT CHALLENGING IT, yaaaaaaaas!

 Instagram – 180 Followers (Passed!)